Pasture Mixes

 Pasture mixes can significantly increase total forage yield compared to a single species pasture.
 This occurs for several reasons:

-The inclusion of nitrogen-fixing legumes like alfalfa and clover in pasture mixes provides natural soil fertility.
+The inclusion of nitrogen-fixing legumes like alfalfa lucerne, clover and peas in pasture mixes provides natural soil fertility.
 As legumes fix atmospheric nitrogen, this nutrient is returned to the soil for use by the entire pasture community.
 This nitrogen-boost fuels increased grass growth and higher overall productivity.

 By harnessing complementary growth habits, peak production periods, and nitrogen contributions, mixed-species pastures can achieve significantly higher total yield across the growing season compared to single-species plantings.
 This provides greater efficiency and productivity from the same land base.